amazon-ion/ion-docs/_books/ion-1-1/src/modules/encoding_modules.md

 The default module, `_`, is an empty top-level module that is implicitly defined at the beginning of every stream.

-When resolving an unqualified macro name, readers first look for the corresponding macro definition in `_`.
+When resolving an unqualified macro name, readers look for the corresponding macro definition in `_`.
-If it is not found in `_`, they will then look in [`$ion`](system_module.md).
-If it is still not found, the reader will raise an error.
+If it is not found, the reader will raise an error.

 This makes it possible to leverage macros in a lightweight way;
 writers do not have to first name/define a custom module to house their macros,